Rice-MECE-Capstone-Projects/SwitchMCU/AMBA/README.md

 1.CONFIG_0~2: After pressing the reset button/powering on, initialize the configuration of the GPIO peripherals.

 Among them, CONFIG_0:
-Configure GPIO pins 0~3 in input mode and connect the Key button of the FPGA development board for observation Configure the 4~7 pins of the GPIO to output mode and connect the LED lights of the FPGA development board for driver control.
+Configure GPIO pins 0 to 3 in input mode and connect the Key button of the FPGA development board for observation Configure the 4 to 7 pins of the GPIO to output mode and connect the LED lights of the FPGA development board for driver control.

 CONFIG_1:
 Set the output levels of GPIO pins 4 to 7 to high level 1 (the LEDs on this development board are common anodes, high level pin = LED light goes out)

 CONFIG_2:
-Enable output on GPIO pins 4~7
+Enable output on GPIO pins 4 to 7

 2.READ_DATA_RO:
 Read the DATA_RO register of GPIO and learn the Key status according to the value of register [3:0].